-- (a housing association which has since become part of Clarion Housing following a merger) and were sold to Grainger in December 2016. - 12.3 Circle 33 Housing had appointed Irish Causeway Housing Association in 2009 to manage the properties.
+- 12.1 A number of housing association properties were situated within the redevelopment site and the Panel heard from three residents who had been evicted as a consequence of Grainger acquiring the properties. - 12.2 The properties concerned were 30 Suffield Road, a terraced property operating as an HMO (house in multiple occupation) comprising of three separate rooms, and 255-259 High Road which comprised of six flats.
+These were owned by Circle 33 Housing (a housing association which has since become part of Clarion Housing following a merger) and were sold to Grainger in December 2016. - 12.3 Circle 33 Housing had appointed Irish Causeway Housing Association in 2009 to manage the properties.
 The Panel understands that Circle 33 Housing had informed all occupying tenants in January 2016 of the impending future sale of the properties to Grainger.
 All but three tenants were subsequently rehoused or had managed to find alternative accommodation themselves. - 12.4 The Panel spoke to all three of these former tenants.
 Tenant A, who had been living in one of the properties for seven years on a rolling six-month contract, informed the Panel that they had been evicted in October 2016 and claimed that they were only made aware of the eviction less than two weeks beforehand.
 Tenant A said that the only offers of alternative accommodation received were in shared accommodation which they did not feel to be safe enough to accept.
-Tenant A informed the Panel they had ended up sleeping rough and that this period of homelessness had exacerbated their existing long-standing mental health problems. - 12.5 In response, the Council told the Panel that Tenant A had received at least four offers of alternative accommodation, all of which he declined which left Circle 33 with no option but to evict them.
+Tenant A informed the Panel they had ended up sleeping rough and that this period of homelessness had exacerbated their existing long-standing mental health problems.70 - 12.5 In response, the Council told the Panel that Tenant A had received at least four offers of alternative accommodation, all of which he declined which left Circle 33 with no option but to evict them.
 The eviction had taken place in October 2016.
-The Council's rehousing team had actively assisted Tenant A to find alternative accommodation from October 2017. - 12.6 Tenant B said that they had also been living in one of the properties for a number of years and said that they had received an eviction letter in August 2016.
+The Council's rehousing team had actively assisted Tenant A to find alternative accommodation from October 2017.71 - 12.6 Tenant B said that they had also been living in one of the properties for a number of years and said that they had received an eviction letter in August 2016.
 Tenant B said that they had only been offered shared accommodation as an alternative, despite the fact that the Circle 33 property that they occupied was a self-contained flat, and that this would be at a significantly more expensive rent.
-Tenant B also explained that they had difficulty getting access to their belongings after the locks to the property were changed. - 12.7 In response, the Council told the Panel that their rehousing team had been in regular contact with Tenant B until February 2018 when they had been advised to apply to the Council's housing register.
-There had been no further contact since that date. - 12.8 Tenant C told that Panel that they had also received an eviction notice in August 2016.
-The tenant was evicted by bailiffs in September 2016 along with their two
+Tenant B also explained that they had difficulty getting access to their belongings after the locks to the property were changed.72